fnickels/terraform-provider-mirror-example/Article.md

 docker --version
 ```

 It is ok if the version of Terraform installed on your machine is different from the version we will be installing in the build image.
-This is one of the benefits of using a build image to ensure consistency across multiple machines and developers.
+This is one of the benefits of using a build image to ensure consistency across multiple machines and developers.  *(I am using Terraform v1.1.9 and Docker version 20.10.12)*

 * [Docker install instructions](https://docs.docker.com/get-docker/)
 * [Terraform install instructions](https://www.terraform.io/downloads)